VMatrix1900/draft-service-metadata-in-BGP-LS/draft-ls-idr-bgp-ls-service-metadata.md

 The following three prefix attribute TLVs are used to carry the metadata of a service instance:

-1. Metadata Path Attribute TLV carries the computing metric of the service instances such as site preference, capacity index, and load measurement defined in {{I-D.ietf-idr-5g-edge-service-metadata}}.
+1. Metadata Path Attribute TLV carries the computing metric of the service instances such as site preference, site physical availability index, service delay prediction, service-oriented capability and service-oriented utilization defined in {{Section 4 of I-D.ietf-idr-5g-edge-service-metadata}}.
 2. Prefix SID TLV carries a Prefix SID associated with the edge site.
 3. Color Attribute TLV carries the service requirement level information of the service